D.C. Residents Could Be Left in the Dark Without An Essential Federal Utility Assistance Program

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-With over 20 years in the energy industry, Jessica has led global businesses in many of the key energy sectors, from wind and solar manufacturing to power and LNG sales and trading and upstream oil and gas production.
-Her work has been guided by the ambition of achieving an energy system that is sustainable, just and resilient.
+For two decades, Jessica has led energy businesses from power generation to solar manufacturing and upstream oil and gas production.
+Her work has been guided by the ambition of achieving an energy system that is sustainable, just and resilient, enabling progress and prosperity.

 Get the latest news and research on energy & climate policy.